Boeing 367-80: Use as an experimental aircraft

-After the arrival of the first production 707 in 1957 the Dash 80 was adapted into a general experimental aircraft and used by Boeing to test a variety of new technologies and systems.
+After the arrival of the first production 707 in 1957, the Dash 80 was adapted into a general experimental aircraft and used by Boeing to test a variety of new technologies and systems.
 One of its most important tasks during the late 1950s was to test systems for the new Boeing 727, including the fitting of a fifth engine in the rear fuselage.
 Other tests included experiments with different airfoil shapes and a number of high lift devices such as blown flaps, in which compressed air bled from the engines is directed over the flaps to increase lift during takeoff and landing.

 Final flight

-After 2,350 hours and 1,691 flights the aircraft was withdrawn from use in 1969 and placed in storage.
-On May 26, 1972 Boeing donated the 367-80 to the Smithsonian Air and Space Museum, which had designated it one of the 12 most significant aircraft of all time.
-For the next 18 years the aircraft was stored at a "desert boneyard" now called the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base near Tucson, Arizona before being retrieved by Boeing in 1990 for restoration.
-The Dash 80's final flight was to Dulles International Airport near Washington, D.C. on August 27, 2003.
-Repainted to its original yellow and brown Boeing livery, it was put on display at the Steven F. Udvar-Hazy Center, an annex of the Smithsonian Institution's National Air and Space Museum, located adjacent to Dulles Airport in Chantilly, Virginia.
+After 2,350 hours and 1,691 flights, the aircraft was withdrawn from use in 1969 and placed in storage.
+On May 26, 1972, Boeing donated the 367-80 to the Smithsonian's National Air and Space Museum, which had designated it one of the 12 most significant aircraft of all time.
+For the next 18 years, the aircraft was stored at a "desert boneyard" now called the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base near Tucson, Arizona, before being retrieved by Boeing in 1990 for restoration.
+The Dash 80's final flight was on August 27, 2003 to the Dulles International Airport.
+Repainted to its original yellow and brown Boeing livery, it was put on display at the Steven F. Udvar-Hazy Center, an annex of the Smithsonian Institution's National Air and Space Museum, that is adjacent to the Dulles airport in Chantilly, Virginia near Washington, D.C.